 When your guests first arrive, encourage conversation before diving into the games.
 Serve food and drinks for up to an hour before you begin, so your guests have a chance to chat and get comfortable around each other.

 Don’t stress plowing through the games.
 Take periodic breaks so your guests won’t grow weary.
 In order to prevent people from overstaying their welcome, announce when you’re ready to play your last game or round.
+When it's time for everyone to leave, thank them for coming.

 Although it may be tempting to abstain from participating since you’re the host, resist that temptation.
 You and your guests will have a much better time if you play games and enjoy the food along with everyone else.
 Everyone needs to have fun during game night—even the host.